 A section 33 is a second notice that you also have to send to short assured tenants as well as the notice to quit.

-This should be a letter that tells your tenant that:
+This should be a letter that tells your tenant:

 - you want possession of the home once the notice ends

-- once the notice runs out you still have to get a court order before they have to leave
+- once the notice runs out you still have to get an eviction order from the Tribunal before they have to leave

 - they can get independent advice, and tells them where to find it

-If you want your tenant to move out on the day their tenancy runs out, you have to send them a section 33 notice at least two months in advance.
-You can't make them leave any sooner than this.
+If you want your tenant to move out on the day their tenancy runs out, you have to send them a section 33 notice the right amount of time in advance.
+Before the 7 April 2020 this was 2 months.
+During coronavirus, until at least 29 March 2022, the notice periods vary for the different eviction reasons (grounds).
+You cannot make them leave any sooner than this.